k8s-platform-hub/hello-nodejs-express/README.md

 $ hasura login
 ```

-* You should have [Node.js]("https://nodejs.org/en/") installed on your system, to check whether you have it installed on your system, you can check this by:
+* You should have [Node.js](https://nodejs.org/en/) installed on your system, you can check this by:

 ```sh
 # To check the version of node installed